Best Cotswolds Itinerary | 1 Day in England’s Countryside

 This village has appeared several times in movies including Wolf Man, War Horse, Stardust, and the original Dr Dolittle.

-Asides from its history in film, this village is also a great place to visit because of the 13th-century St Andrew’s Church.
+Asides from its history in film, this village is also a famous stop on many Cotswold day trips from London because of the 13th-century St Andrew’s Church.
 This church is home to what is rumoured to be one of the oldest clocks in England.

 Other attractions include: